Clinical UM Guideline

 |ICD-9 Diagnosis||[For dates of service prior to 10/01/2015]|

-The American Society of Reproductive Medicine (ASRM) (2012) defines infertility as the inability to achieve a successful pregnancy after 12 months or more of regular unprotected intercourse.
-Male infertility is defined as the inability to ejaculate or insufficient number of sperm.
+The American Society of Reproductive Medicine (ASRM) (2015) defines infertility as the inability to achieve a successful pregnancy after 12 months or more of regular unprotected intercourse.
+Male infertility is defined as the inability to ejaculate or an insufficient number of sperm.
 Work-up for the diagnosis of infertility should include a comprehensive medical, reproductive, and family history and a physical exam.
 Laboratory testing and diagnostic evaluation may also be appropriate with emphasis on a systematic, expeditious manner and the least invasive method for diagnosis of infertility.

 According to the National Institutes of Health (NIH), approximately one in six couples has difficulty conceiving.
 It is estimated that male infertility is a factor in about 30–40% of these cases.
 The most common cause for infertility in men is an enlarged mass of veins in the spermatic cord within the scrotum.
 The spermatic cord is made up of veins, arteries, lymphatic vessels, nerves, and the duct that carries sperm from the testes to the seminal vesicles.